MovieCast/moviecast-api/README.md

-# moviecast-api
+# MovieCast API
-MovieCast API - The client side api to get movies, tv shows and more
+Backend API Server of MovieCast.

+The API is responsible for delivering annoucements, update information and most importantly, content to watch.